Average Weather in Tucson Arizona, United States

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Tucson contains only modest variations in elevation, with a maximum elevation change of 141 feet, and an average elevation above sea level of 2,476 feet.
-Within 10 miles contains extreme variations in elevation (4,081 feet).
+The topography within 2 miles of Tucson contains only modest variations in elevation, with a maximum elevation change of 141 feet and an average elevation above sea level of 2,476 feet.
+Within 10 miles contains only modest variations in elevation (4,081 feet).
 Within 50 miles also contains extreme variations in elevation (7,858 feet).

 The area within 2 miles of Tucson is covered by artificial surfaces (83%) and shrubs (13%), within 10 miles by shrubs (72%) and artificial surfaces (27%), and within 50 miles by shrubs (87%).